Icinga/icinga2/doc/9-icinga2-api.md

   DowntimeRemoved        | Downtime removed for hosts and services.
   DowntimeTriggered      | Downtime triggered for hosts and services.

-Note: Each type requires [api permissions](9-icinga2-api.md#icinga2-api-permissions) being set.
+Note: Each type requires [API permissions](9-icinga2-api.md#icinga2-api-permissions) being set.

 Example for all downtime events: